 We welcome you to learn more about SWEEP, our members, and about environmental and sustainability education in Vermont.
 SWEEP members include environmental organizations, teachers & schools, outdoor educators, museums, farm & forest centers, nature centers, youth leaders, parents, and many others.

-Save the Date for the 2014 NEEEA BETTER TOGETHER Summit!:
+Registration now OPEN for the 2014 NEEEA BETTER TOGETHER Summit!:

 October 24-26, 2014